 Become a Florist and use the flower arranging table to make beautiful bouquets for home decorations.
 Choose a vase, take a few pictures, and start selling your bouquets in your own local flower shop, at the local flower market or even online.
-Improve your skills to unlock more flowers, and sell them for higher prices.
+Improve your skills to unlock more flowers and sell them for higher prices.

 Become a part of the Garden Club

 Once your Sims have become a member of the local Garden Club, it is very important to have a perfect garden.
 Your Sims should always be prepared for a thorough inspection by the jury.
-Once your garden is approved, you will earn extra Simoleons and special rewards.
+Once your garden has been approved, you will earn extra Simoleons and special rewards.
 This unlocks new seeds for you to use in your garden.

 Grow fruits, vegetables and more

 Your Sims can choose between different types of soil, garden beds, pots, and greenhouses where they can plant seeds or take care of existing plants and trees.
 They will need to water and trim plants and trees on a regular basis, and pulling weeds is also part of the job.
 Sims can even talk to plants or hug trees, because why not?

 Why not plant a few fruit-bearing orchard trees, such as apple trees, orange trees, or lemon trees?
 Once harvesting is possible, you can collect fruits and make tasty juices, such as apple juice, orange juice and even lemonade.
 The money tree, which allows your Sims to collect extra Simoleons, can also be found in this expansion pack, as well as the plasma fruit tree to satisfy the thirst of vampires!